IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-0.md

 ---

-## 3. IBM Cloud command line interface installation
+## 3. IBM Cloud & Cloud Foundary command-line interface installation

-(If you already have these setup and installed, go straight to [Lab 1](./lab-1.md) // FIX THIS LINK
+(If you already have these setup and installed, go straight to [Lab 1](./lab-1.md)

 1. Install the [IBM Cloud command-line interface from this link](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli).